Healy's double in 9th lifts Athletics past Mariners 4-3 (Jul 08, 2017) | FOX Sports

 UP NEXT:

-Athletics: Rookie RHP Daniel Gossett (1-3, 6.23 ERA) closes out the four-game series on Sunday afternoon at Safeco Field.
+Athletics: Rookie RHP Daniel Gossett (1-3, 6.23 ERA) closes out the four-game series on Sunday at Safeco Field.
 He has walked just three in 26 innings in his five starts since being called up, but has allowed seven homers.

 Mariners: RHP Felix Hernandez (3-3, 5.04 ERA) makes his fourth start since coming off the DL on June 23.
-The longtime ace, who entered the season with a career 3.16 ERA, is 1-1 with a 5.50 ERA since return after missing almost two months (right shoulder inflammation).
+The longtime ace, who entered the season with a career 3.16 ERA, is 1-1 with a 5.50 ERA since return after missing almost two months with right shoulder inflammation.

 FOX Sports Go